JorgeGomezPhD/Westerns/README.md

 # Purpose of script
-This script takes data from Varioskan and calculates the concentration for an unknown sample.
+- This script takes data from Varioskan and calculates the concentration for an unknown sample.
+- This will also tell you how much volume to load in each well.

 ## NOTE